oslabs-beta/peach/README.md

 <img alt="Peach Mode" src="assets/readme_imgs/Peach-Mode-Example.jpeg" style="width: 900px; height: auto;">

-By clicking the yellow button titled **Peach Mode** at the top right corner of the window, or simply by scrolling down, you will find our disignated UI for **Relay** specific functionality.
+By clicking the yellow button titled **Peach Mode** at the top right corner of the window, or simply by scrolling down, you will find our designated UI for **Relay** specific functionality.

 While the **Response Display** functions entirely the same, the central and left sections have been altered to accomodate for Relay-specific functionality.